How do I download your patterns? Our patterns, whether free or paid, are like any other product. The easiest way to download the patterns is to:

 What should I make with your yarns?
 We get asked this question a lot.
 And our answer is, it's totally up to you!
 A Ravelry.com search, sorted by yarn weight, yardage, type, etc, will reveal a host of items you can make with our various yarns.
 The options are endless.
 Asking here on our Ravelry forum is the best option for garnering project ideas for our yarns.

 Will your yarns bleed?
-Most of them will not.
-If you encounter the rare shade that seeps color a bit upon washing, just place it into a bowl and cover with water.
+Most of them should not but hand-dyed yarn can release dye.
+Some skeins may transfer color, especially very saturated colors like reds, hot pinks, turquoises and navy tones.
+We recommend doing a swatch test before use if combining shades in a project.
+For high contrast colorwork, steam blocking is recommended, rather than wet blocking.
+Just as you wouldn't wash your reds with your whites as the dye may release and tint the white clothing, please keep this same concept in mind with hand-dyed yarn.
+Some skeins will release dye, even after our best efforts.
+If you encounter the shade that seeps color a bit upon washing, just place it into a bowl and cover with water.
 Add a few splashes of vinegar and heat in the microwave for 5 minute intervals until very warm.
 Allow the bowl to sit until cool and all the excess dye should be soaked up.
-Rinse using your favorite dishwashing liquid to fully remove any remaining dye.
-We go through a similar process with all of our hand-dyed yarn so typically you won't find any dye bleed off.
+Rinse using your favorite wool wash to fully remove any remaining dye.

 How do I care for your yarn?
 Our superwash wool products can be machine-washed and are quite sturdy and long-wearing.
 (However, hand-washing is still recommended to maintain the life of the item.)
 These are great for items that will be used frequently (mittens, hats, scarves, afghans, etc).
 Other yarns, including luxury items must be hand-washed, so keep your recipient in mind when using these higher-end yarns.
 Machine-washing will ruin the finished item.
 If in doubt, hand-wash and lay flat to dry!